cloudfoundry/community/toc/ROLES.md

 - Responsive to issues and PRs assigned to them.

-- Active owner of code they have contributed (unless ownership is explicitly transferred).
+- Active maintainer of code they have contributed (unless responsibility is explicitly transferred).

   - Code is well tested.